luau-lang/rfcs/docs/metatable-type-functions.md

 ## Alternatives

+Do nothing, and rely on unique metatable type syntax to achieve what a `setmetatable` type function would achieve.
+However, this still has the issue of `getmetatable`.
+It is flat out incorrect at the moment, and a type function would be an ideal solution to that problem.
+If a type function is introduced, then any user could reasonably expect a counterpart `setmetatable` type function.
+Both metatable type functions and metatable syntax can exist at the same time, and that might be ideal.

 Do nothing. `typeof` solves the current issues with accessibility to the current object-oriented programming patterns, and the issue relating to getmetatable can be solved by overloads.